The Worst Black Friday & Cyber Monday Scams (2022 Update)

 • Method + scam (e.g. “Email gift card scam”)

-Check out the top results, which could include a recent blog post or some customer reviews that may verify that a scam exists.
+Check out the top results, which could include a recent blog post or customer reviews that may verify that a scam exists.
 If you think a scammer might be targeting you, doing research will offer peace of mind to know if the communication is legitimate.

-If you’ve been scammed on Black Friday or Cyber Monday, take the following steps.
+If you’ve been scammed on Black Friday or Cyber Monday, take the following steps:

-• End all communication immediately: While it may be tempting to fight with the scammer, it's best to resist.
+• End all communication immediately.
+While it may be tempting to fight with the scammer, it's best to resist.
 By continuing the conversation, you risk leaking more sensitive information.
 Just cut it off, and don’t let them recognize that you’ve decoded their scheme.

 • Freeze your credit.
 A credit freeze (or credit lock) stops fraudsters from opening new accounts or taking out loans in your name.
 Contact each of the major credit bureaus to request a credit freeze.
 Or, use Aura’s one-click credit lock to instantly lock and unlock your Experian credit file.

-• Contact your bank or lender: Make sure that all recurring payments are canceled and inquire about a chargeback.
+• Contact your bank or lender.
+Make sure that all recurring payments are canceled and inquire about a chargeback.
 It might not be possible, but if you used a credit card for the transaction, the bank or credit card company might be able to refund the money.
 While you’re at it, cancel any cards that may have been compromised.

-• Submit an official complaint with the retailer: Most department stores or online marketplaces like Walmart, Amazon or eBay are reputable businesses with proactive customer support teams.
+• Submit an official complaint with the retailer.
+Most department stores or online marketplaces like Walmart, Amazon or eBay are reputable businesses with proactive customer support teams.
 It’s always worth filing a complaint as the company can investigate and try to remediate the issue.

-• Report any third-party accomplices: If a social media ad is part of the scam, you can report the ad to the relevant platform.
+• Report any third-party accomplices.
+If a social media ad is part of the scam, you can report the ad to the relevant platform.
 Often, the scammers will delete their fake social media accounts after they succeed, but you can still report the issue to help the platform protect other users.

 • Regularly check your credit report and bank statements.
 Scammers are almost always after your financial accounts.
 Check for the warning signs of identity theft — such as strange charges on your bank statement or accounts you don’t recognize.

-• File a police report: Notify your local police department of the scam, providing all the details to help them build their case.
+• File a police report.
+Notify your local police department of the scam, providing all the details to help them build their case.
 Chances are, you’re not the only victim, so more evidence will aid police in their pursuit of the criminals.
 Also, your bank or credit card company may request a copy of a police report, so don’t hesitate to take this step.

-• Consider a digital security solution: Aura’s top-rated identity theft protection monitors all of your most sensitive personal information, online accounts, and finances for signs of fraud.
+• Consider a digital security solution.
+Aura’s top-rated identity theft protection monitors all of your most sensitive personal information, online accounts, and finances for signs of fraud.
 Try Aura’s 14-day free trial for immediate protection while you’re most vulnerable.

 💡 Related: What Is the Target Gift Card Scam?
 (How To Avoid It)